Great apes of the world

 Great apes are so called because of their size, but these magnificent animals are equally ‘great’ in a metaphorical sense.

-African great apes – chimpanzees and gorillas – are covered with short, coarse, black hair.
+African great apes – chimpanzees, bonobos and gorillas – are covered with short, coarse, black hair.
 Although they are accomplished climbers, they are equally at home on the ground.
 They usually move around on all fours, but will walk short distances on two legs.

 Chimpanzees are mainly found in tropical rainforest, though some frequent savannah woodland.
 They usually live in loose groups of thirty or more individuals and are extremely vocal communicators.
 Adult chimpanzees stand about 1.2 metres (four feet) tall and weigh around 45 kilos (100 pounds).
-The bonobo, or pygmy chimpanzee Pan paniscus, is slightly smaller and more upright than the “common” chimpanzee (Pan troglodytes).
+The bonobo, Pan paniscus, is slightly smaller and more upright than the chimpanzee.
 Less comfortable on the ground, it is the most arboreal of Africa’s great apes and is confined to the left bank of the Congo River in the swampy forests of the Democratic Republic of Congo.

-Mountain gorillas (Gorilla beringei beringei) are generally larger than their lowland counterparts.
-They are confined to two small, protected patches of afromontane forest in Uganda’s Bwindi Impenetrable National Park and the Virunga Volcano Region where Rwanda, Uganda and DRC meet.
-Along with the Cross River subspecies of the western lowland gorilla (Gorilla gorilla diehli), the mountain gorilla is one of the two most endangered apes in the world.
+Mountain gorillas, Gorilla beringei beringei, are confined to two small, protected patches of afromontane forest.
+One population living in Bwindi Impenetrable National Park in Uganda and the contiguous Sarambwe Nature Reserve in DRC.
+Another population living in the Virunga Massif where Rwanda, Uganda and DRC meet.
+Along with the Cross River subspecies, Gorilla gorilla diehli, the mountain gorilla is one of the two most endangered apes in the world.

 More information on the gorilla subspecies and their range states and conservation status can be found on this interactive map.

 And see the IUCN Red Data Book for more information on the status of great apes.